hadv/ethaura/FAQ.md

 ### What happens if I lose my passkey?

+**EthAura has multiple recovery options:**

+**Option 1: Owner-initiated recovery (48 hours)**
+1. Login to Web3Auth from a new device
+2. Propose a new passkey update
+3. Wait 48 hours (timelock)
+4. Execute the update
+5. ✅ Access restored

+**Option 2: Guardian-based recovery (24 hours, recommended)**
+1. Contact your guardians
+2. Guardian initiates recovery with your new passkey
+3. Other guardians approve (e.g., 2 out of 3)
+4. Wait 24 hours (timelock)
+5. Execute recovery
+6. ✅ Access restored

-If you lose access to your passkey:
+**Important:** If you still have access to your passkey, you can cancel any malicious recovery attempts!

-- You can still access the account via the owner address
+### What if I lose BOTH my passkey AND Web3Auth access?

+**This is why guardians are critical!**

+If you lose both:
+1. Contact your guardians
+2. Guardians initiate recovery
+3. Multiple guardians approve (threshold required)
+4. Wait 24 hours
+5. Execute recovery
+6. ✅ Access restored

+**Without guardians:** Funds may be permanently lost. **Always set up guardians!**

+### What if my Web3Auth account is hacked?

+**Your funds are safe!** The new security model prevents this attack:

+1. Attacker gains access to your social login
-- Owner can update the public key to a new passkey
+2. Attacker tries to propose a new passkey
-- Consider implementing social recovery for additional security
+3. ⏰ **48-hour timelock starts**
+4. You receive notification
+5. You cancel the proposal with your passkey signature
+6. ✅ **Attack prevented, funds safe**

+**Key protection:** Owner address CANNOT execute transactions or immediately change passkey.

 ### Can I have multiple passkeys for one account?

 The current implementation supports one public key per account.
 However, you can:
-- Update the public key to a different passkey
+- Update the public key to a different passkey (with timelock)
-- Implement multi-key support (requires contract modification)
+- Set up multiple guardians as backup
-- Use the owner address as a backup
+- Use 2FA (passkey + owner signature) for high-value transactions

 ## Security Questions

 ### Is this secure?

-The security depends on:
+**EthAura implements defense-in-depth security:**

+- ✅ **Passkey-first**: All transactions require passkey signature
+- ✅ **No owner bypass**: Owner cannot execute transactions directly
+- ✅ **Timelock protection**: 48-hour delay for administrative changes
+- ✅ **Guardian recovery**: Decentralized social recovery
-- ✅ P-256 cryptography (NIST standard)
+- ✅ **P-256 cryptography**: NIST standard, hardware-backed
-- ✅ EIP-7951 precompile implementation
+- ✅ **EIP-7951 precompile**: Efficient signature verification
-- ✅ ERC-4337 EntryPoint security
+- ✅ **ERC-4337 EntryPoint**: Battle-tested account abstraction
-- ❌ **Not audited** - use at your own risk
+- ⚠️ **Not externally audited** - use at your own risk

+**See [SECURITY_MODEL.md](./SECURITY_MODEL.md) for detailed security analysis.**

 ### What about signature malleability?